Straight razor: Parts description

 There are usually two, but sometimes three, pins in the handle.
 The middle pin, if present, is plastic coated and is called the centre plug.
 Its function is to stabilise the sides of the handle so that they cannot be squeezed in the middle and acts as a bridge between them.
 When folded into the scales, the blade is protected from accidental damage, and the user is protected from accidental injury.
 During folding, the back of the blade, being thick and normally with a curved cross-section, acts as a natural stopper and prevents further rotation of the blade out of the handle from the other side.
-The frictional force between the scales and the tang applied about the pivot is called the Tension and it determines how freely the blade rotates about the point of rotation.
+The frictional force between the scales and the tang applied about the pivot is called the tension and it determines how freely the blade rotates about the point of rotation.
 A proper amount of tension should be present, for safety reasons, to ensure that the blade does not spin freely when opening or closing.

 Construction

 Straight razors consist of a blade sharpened on one edge and a handle attached to the blade through a pin.
 The blade can then rotate in and out of the handle.
-The blade can be made of either stainless steel, which is resistant to rust but can be more difficult to hone, or high-carbon steel, which is much easier to hone, obtains a sharper edge but will rust more easily than stainless steel if neglected.
+The blade can be made of either stainless steel, which is resistant to rust but can be more difficult to hone, or high-carbon steel, which is much easier to hone and obtains a sharper edge, but will rust more easily than stainless steel if neglected.
 Cheap stainless steel straight razors from Asia and more expensive stainless steel and carbon steel razors from Europe are available.

 A razor blade starts as a shape called the blank supplied by the steel manufacturer.